camerondavison/camerondavison.com/_drafts/bole-arch.md

 is a very convinient place to keep the logs for buffering.
 In the event that we cannot push the logs anywhere we keep assigning IDs but but keep track of where we are in transmitting seperately.
-Also we should keep track of another cursor which will be acknowldegement from the `archiver` that the logs of been persisted and replicated.
+Also we should keep track of another cursor which will be acknowldegement from the `ring`s that the logs of been persisted and replicated.
 Ideally the `bark` will not delete any logs until it gets this `ack` (but we may not be in controll of that).
-Once we get an `ack` from the `archiver` we are allowed to stop tracking the log line to ID tuple, but we do want to keep track of the fact that the line was fully processed.
+Once we get an `ack` from the `ring`s we are allowed to stop tracking the log line to ID tuple, but we do want to keep track of the fact that the line was fully processed.
 On restart always send every line that is older than the latest `ack` again, which should be okay since the event will be deduplicated based on the ID.